AritraHere/AI-Fitness-Tracker/README.md

-# 🏋️ AI Fitness Trainer Pro
+# 🏋️ AI Fitness Trainer

 **AI Fitness Trainer Pro** is an intelligent, computer vision-based workout assistant built with Python.
 It uses **MediaPipe** for real-time pose estimation and **Streamlit** for a modern, interactive dashboard.
 The application tracks your movements via webcam, counts repetitions automatically, and provides real-time feedback on your form to ensure safe and effective exercise.